kennybob/gtd-project/README.md

 ## My interpretation of mean
-The assignment asks that we:
+The assignment asks that the script:
-"Extracts only the measurements on the **mean** and standard deviation for each measurement" According to features_info.txt: mean(): Mean value std(): Standard deviation
+"Extracts only the measurements on the **mean** and standard deviation for each measurement".

+According to features_info.txt:
+   mean(): Mean value
+   std(): Standard deviation